April 13, 2014

 Life and works

-Born in Sweden (in 1951) and enjoying a carefree childhood at a farm, at age thirteen Kitty Harri came to live with her parents in the Spanish Canary Islands.
+Born in Sweden in 1951 and enjoying a carefree childhood at a farm, at age thirteen Kitty Harri came to live with her parents in the Spanish Canary Islands.
 She had to learn not only Spanish, but also German because she went to school at a German institute.

-At age 18 Kitty followed her parents to Canada, where she lived in Toronto and Vancouver, studied law, married, had two children, naturalized as a Canadian, divorced, got a licence to be a Notary Public and finally went to live with her two children in a remote town in the Canadian sub-Arctic.
+At age 18 Kitty followed her parents to Canada, where she lived in Toronto and Vancouver, studied law, married, had two children, naturalized as a Canadian, divorced, got a license to be a Notary Public and finally went to live with her two children in a remote town in the Canadian sub-Arctic.

 The arctic setting, far away from civilization, would provide the inspiration for her first novel Ice Trap.